alexman37/alexman37/README.md

 ## Released Games

 Since you're here, you should check out [Wordwalker](https://github.com/alexman37/wordwalker), the project I'm most proud of so far.
 It's a fully playable, complete puzzle game about spelling tricky words using context clues.
-I developed all of it by myself over the course of 5 months.
-I released it on itch and hope to release it to the App Store / Steam in the coming weeks (as of August 2025).
+It was designed for both PC and mobile platforms.
+I developed all of it by myself over the course of 5 months (with a full time job in tow).
+I released it on itch ([link](https://greeneagles.itch.io/wordwalker)) and the App Store ([link](https://apps.apple.com/us/app/wordwalker/id6749601380)), and also hope to release it to Steam in the coming weeks (as of August 13 2025).
 Check out the readme in that repository for more information (and how to play it!)

 <img width="630" height="500" alt="image" src="https://github.com/user-attachments/assets/c1a6257f-56d6-4b15-a69a-7b9bbe8cfdc5" />
 <img width="1366" height="768" alt="image" src="https://github.com/user-attachments/assets/7e957deb-1e85-4f3d-b0a5-449ba4ad33d8" />